Rad-Web-Hosting/whmcs-vps-reseller/docs/index.md

 ## Installation
 1. Download the module
 2. Upload to WHMCS Server Modules directory (i.e. /home/user/whmcs/modules/servers ) and extract the files
-3. In WHMCS Admin area, navigate to Setup -> Products/Services -> Servers and create the `virtualizor_cloud` server
+3. In WHMCS Admin area, navigate to Setup -> Products/Services -> Servers and create the `rad_cloud` server
 4. Enter your API username and API secret.
 These can be obtained via your VPS Reseller Welcome Email.

 Getting Started with VPS Reseller with WHMCS